 Many predictions as the studies say that advances in wastewater treatment technology and health studies of not directly potable reuse will soon become more common and rampant.
-Water recycling and gray water require far less energy rather than treating salt water with the aid of desalination system.
+Water recycling and gray water require far less energy than treating salt water with the aid of the desalination system.

 Learn more related stories about Water Recycling and Reuse

 - People in Namibia have been recycling sewage into drinking water for 50 years now.